 Does the idea of presenting a speech paralyse you with fear?
 You’re not alone!
 Many otherwise confident and articulate people feel faint at the prospect of public speaking.
 And it’s increasingly difficult to completely avoid having to speak publicly, whether for work or to fulfil social expectations.
-The good news is, you can get help overcoming your fear.

 Fear is a primal emotion that developed to protect people from harm, to give them the instinct to escape or destroy threats to life.
 But when fear is irrational and excessive, it serves no purpose and causes problems.
 If the thought of speaking publicly makes you feel like you’re standing at the edge of a cliff, it may be time to seek professional help.